Harold Stephen Langhorne: Career and later life

-He was promoted to temporary brigadier general in January 1917 and later sent to Salonika in the East Mediterranean.
+He was made a Companion of the Order of the Bath (CB) in June 1915 and promoted to temporary brigadier general in January 1917 and later sent to Salonika in the East Mediterranean.
 According to his daughter the reason for his being there was "presumably the remaining war to control Palestine and Cairo" and its preparations.
 "Salonika was the main base, but he certainly went beyond that."

 On 29 September 1918 his oldest son Lieutenant Francis Harold Langhorne was killed in action while serving with the 2nd Canadian Mounted Rifles in northern France.
 After the first world war he visited the grave at Borlon wood, arranging for an epitaph to be added.

 He went to Cairo in 1919 as deputy director of Ordnance Supplies for General Edmund Allenby, 1st Viscount Allenby.
 Based at Halouan, outside Cairo, and Heliopolis.
 His postal address was the Eden Palace Hotel, Cairo.
 As part of his work he had to travel to Tanta.
 In the summer of 1923 his wife suffered a bad bout of typhoid in Cairo.
 He came home from Cairo and retired to Gloucestershire in 1924 to pursue gardening.

 He played polo, cricket and tennis and was a keen pianist, enjoying in particular the works of Sibelius and Debussy.
 He was interested in the ideas of Ruskin.

 He received the following awards: Commander of the Order of the Bath (1915), Commander of Michael and George (1918).
 According to an account of his life left by his daughter he declined a knighthood on the basis that "he didn't like the company he'd be in and above all, wouldn't shake hands with Maundy Gregory for the fear the mud would stick to his!".

 Langhorne died in Barnwood, Gloucester, England, 26 June 1932.